openfl/OpenFLDevelopersGuide/using-the-textfield-class/formatting-text.md

 ## Loading an external CSS file {#loading-an-external-css-file}

 The CSS approach to formatting is more powerful when you can load CSS information from an external file at run time.
-When the CSS data is external to the application itself, you can change the visual style of text in your application without having to change your ActionScript 3.0 source code.
-After your application has been deployed, you can change an external CSS file to change the look of the application, without having to redeploy the application SWF file.
+When the CSS data is external to the application itself, you can change the visual style of text in your application without having to change your Haxe source code.
+After your application has been deployed, you can change an external CSS file to change the look of the application, without having to redeploy the application project.

 The StyleSheet.parseCSS() method converts a string that contains CSS data into style declarations in the StyleSheet object.
 The following example shows how to read an external CSS file and apply its style declarations to a TextField object.